jasonchencode/karaoke-lyric-highlight/README.md

 # Karaoke Lyric Highlighter

 Automatically aligns song lyrics with audio timestamps for karaoke-style word-by-word highlighting.
-Uses Whisper AI to transcribe audio and intelligently matches it to your lyrics.
+Uses Whisper by OpenAI to transcribe audio and intelligently matches it to your lyrics.

 ## Files